Kyle Larson added to candidate pool for Indianapolis 500 - NewsBreak

 Pro Picks takes Commanders to rally around Wentz, beat Bears

 Carson Wentz takes enough hits on and off the field that short rest is just another obstacle.
-Fresh off his coach running him over figuratively, Wentz leads the Washington Commanders against the Chicago Bears on Thursday night with each team trying to snap a losing streak.
-Commanders coach Ron Rivera caused quite a stir this week when he blamed the team’s four-game skid and last-place standing in the NFC East on his quarterback.
-Rivera later explained his response was misconstrued but the damage was done.
-Chicago is a 1-point favorite, according to FanDuel.
-In a week with seven road favorites, Pro Picks likes the slight underdog Commanders to rally around Wentz.
+Fresh off his coach running him over figuratively, Wentz leads the Washington Commanders (1-4) against the Chicago Bears (2-3) on Thursday night with each team trying to snap a losing streak.

 Comments / 0